jelockro/100-Days-of-Code/r2-log.md

 ### R2D16 - 01-17-2019
 I was successful at using subtree merging to consolidate some of my repositories.
 It's a tedious process, but I like that I can keep a repository private but add it as a subtree to a something else if it becomes important.
 Was stuck with model binding for my java project.
 I didn't have setters generated for my model, and spring relies on them.
 These types of problems can be frustrating, but I learn a lot from them.

+### R2D17 - 01-18-2019
+[added 01-22] On Friday I spent the day studying data structure for my upcoming technical interview.
+I wrote code in Java for tries.

+### R2D18 - 01-20-2019
+[added 01-22] On Sunday I continued working with data structures, linked-lists, stacks, and queues.
+I pushed my work to https://github.com/jelockro/technical-interview-study

+### R2D19 - 01-21-2019
+[added 01-22] On Monday I continued working with data structures including hash-tables and read a lot of java documentation, and tried my hand at some example coding questions.
+I pushed my work to https://github.com/jelockro/technical-interview-study